paulgay/sfmo_py/README.md

 The detection has been done using [yolo](https://pjreddie.com/darknet/yolo/).
 Using the following script will generate a file
 ```
 unzip bottle_seq.zip -d image_sequence # Extract the images, if you did not did it before
-python yolo_on_whole_seq.py # You need to set the filepath for yolo model inside the script.
+python yolo_on_whole_seq.py # You need to set the filepath for the yolo model inside the script.

 ```